Skip to content

 • Program-level risk and dependency management

-Path 1: Microsoft Planner Premium
+Path 1: Microsoft Planner Premium plans with Teams integration

-The Microsoft ecosystem choicebut with limitations.
+The Microsoft ecosystem choice—but with limitations.

-Microsoft wants existing Project Online customers to migrate to Planner (rebranded from "Project for the Web")
+Microsoft wants existing Project Online customers to migrate to Planner (rebranded from 'Project for the Web').

-What Planner Premium offers:
+What Planner Premium plans offer:

-• Teams and Copilot integration
+• Copilot integration

 • Basic task and timeline management